andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 $$16 = (\hbox{quotient})\cdot 0 + 16$$

-This is called the Remainder Theorem, and it was discovered by Etienne Bezout.
+This is the aforementoned Remainder Theorem, discovered by [Etienne Bezout](https://en.wikipedia.org/wiki/%C3%89tienne_B%C3%A9zout).

 Note, this is only a method to find the remainder.
 If you need the quotient, you still have to take the long way round as we described in the previous post.